markur4/a_shg_collagen/README.md

 # ImageP: Image Analysis Pipelines in Python.
 **Yes, this is a rip-off of ImageJ/Fiji.
-It's trying to achieve the same thing (but easier): Scientific image analysis and processing with a focus on (but not limited to) microscopy.**
+It's trying to achieve the same thing (but easier): Scientific image processing and analysis processing with a focus on (but not limited to) microscopy.**

 ## Install